-So, how the Mobile Data offloading works?
+So, how does the Mobile Data offloading work?
 It works seamlessly and so quickly that users even don’t notice.
 To create the best user experience, providers of Wi-Fi services try to deliver secure and automatic authentication as possible.

 Services for Data Offloading

 Different types of services can be used for Data Offloading like Wi-Fi services and Femtocell.
 Femtocell is a small, low-power cellular Base Station (BS).
 Its design is suitable for usage in a home or small business.
 This is also called Femto Access Point (AP).